FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 So if the content of raw dog food and fresh dog food are the same, what makes them different from each other?

-Raw foods are different because there’s no cooked meat involved.
+Raw foods are different because there’s no cooked foods involved.
 Your dog’s food will be composed of uncooked meat, green beans, organ meats, and other ingredients recommended by veterinary nutritionists.
 They remain uncooked because the goal is to give your canine companions whole foods that’s as close as possible to their evolutionary meals.
 We Feed Raw is one brand that offers custom raw diets.

 Raw Food vs. Fresh—Key Differences